PiwikPRO/PPMS-PublicDocs/data_collection/other_integrations/AMP_integration.rst

 Tracking custom events
 ----------------------

-To track :ref:`custom event<trackCustomEvent>` you should attach a trigger on the interactive page element and define event values.
+To track :ref:`custom event<jtc-api-custom-events>` you should attach a trigger on the interactive page element and define event values.
 To do that add to the configuration the `triggers <https://www.ampproject.org/docs/reference/components/amp-analytics#triggers>`_ section and set up event trigger.

 This example will send custom event when page element using "mybutton" ID will be clicked: